Frequently Asked Questions

 - 10. How does FLOCERT ensure sustainability ?

-FLOCERT drives sustainable business practices by offering assurance services for standards like Fairtrade, EDGE, and SMETA.
+FLOCERT drives sustainable business practices by offering assurance services for standards like Fairtrade, EDGE and Social Audits based on ETI (Ethical Trading Initiative).
 We emphasize and check on responsible and ethical sourcing, on the treatment of workers and the environment.

 - 11. How does FLOCERT ensure the independence of FLOCERT auditors?